sublimetext-io/docs.sublimetext.io/docs/GLOSSARY.md

     and can be referenced in many resource files.
     It may accept JSON-serializable arguments
     and can be defined in user plugins.

+  Data directory: >
+    Core concept and storage for all of Sublime Text's resources.
+    Refer to the introduction for details.

+  console: >
+    Internal Sublime Text console for debug messages and plugin output.
+Open via *View → Show Console*.
 ---

 <Glossary :terms="$frontmatter.terms" />